-Assessment of Customer’s experience and knowledge related to investing: Innovestor requests information from a non-professional customer regarding the investment experience and knowledge of unlisted shares or investment service, in order to assess whether unlisted shares or service is appropriate for the Customer.
+Assessment of Customer’s experience and knowledge related to investing: Innovestor requests information from a non-professional customer regarding the willingness to take risks, investment experience and knowledge of investment service, in order to assess whether unlisted shares or service is appropriate for the Customer.

 Only non-professional customers are covered by the Investor’s Compensation Fund described further under Section 11.